nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the person with the specified `NAME` from the address book.
 * The contact's details are shown for confirmation.
 * The contact is deleted if `delete-y` is entered.
-* The contact is not deleted if `delete-n` is entered, cancelling the delete operation.
+* The contact is not deleted if `delete-n` is entered, cancelling the delete operation and nothing will occur.

 Examples:
 * `delete n/John Doe` followed by `delete-y` deletes the person named `John Doe` from the address book.